Every portrait photographer needs to know both basic and more advanced female poses.

 Sitting In A Chair

 There are many different looks you can achieve with portrait poses which include a chair as a prop.
+You will have the model sitting on a chair in this sitting pose.

 You can use various angles and heights, and your model can sit in different ways – try side sitting as well as sitting backward.
 Your model can lean against the chair, hold the back of the chair with one or both hands, and so on – there are so many options for experimentation!